Ivo-Evans/clojure-notes/notes/interop.java.using-instance-methods.md

 (.indexOf "Let's synergize our bleeding edges" "y")
 ```

-translates to this Java code:
+This example translates to this Java code:

 ```java
 "Let's synergize our bleeding edges".indexOf("y")